jdhernandezS1/CI_PP3_LIBRARY/README.md

 - Java Script
 - Python

+## __Libraries__

+### __Python Libraries__

+- os - To use clear console function
+- functions - python file to order the main code

+### __Third Party Libraries__

+- Gspread - JUSTIFICATION: In order to edit data in Google spreadsheet and to engage with Google APIs, Was used gspread.
+- Google.oauth2.service_account - JUSTIFICATION: Was used to set the access the Google API and link Service Account with the Credentials.

-### __Frameworks Libraries Tools__
+### __Frameworks__

-- Visual Studio Code
-- Git
-- GitHub
-- Gitpod
-- Visme
-- Google Fonts
-- W3schools
-- Favicon.io
-- ion icons
-- Gspread
-- Googlesheets
-- Google Drive
-- Google Api
-- Pep8online
+- Unittest - To make automatic test to functions

 ## __Features__

 The page was made using a real-world business as a model(Library), having a reference to be operated by the staff.
 The goal was to manage the database as an item that could be read and changed.